Small Business and Agribusiness Advisory Panel

 An important part of the BCCC’s role is to ensure that banks uphold the promises they make to their small business and agribusiness customers.

-Panel members will provide the BCCC with expert insight and advice on small business and agribusiness matters, specifically matters related to:
+Panel members provide the BCCC with expert insight and advice on small business and agribusiness matters, specifically matters related to:

 - the experiences and needs of small business and/or agribusiness customers when engaging with banks

 - the effect of banks’ policies, procedures and processes on small business and/or agribusiness customers, and

 - the impact of regulatory, legislative and any other changes on: